Scarabaeus1031/NEXAH/RESEARCH/CORE_CONCEPTS/aperture_geometry.md

 Exploratory
 Visually validated
-Partially implemented
+Causally extended (phase layer)

 ---

 **NEXAH Research Layer**
-From dynamics → to structure → to navigation
+From dynamics → to structure → to phase → to transition